-In 1964 Ramachandra (\cite[Theorem 10]{Ramachandra}) first constructed a primitive generator of $K_\mathfrak{f}$ over $K$ for any nontrivial $\mathfrak{f}$, however, his invariant involves overly complicated product of Siegel-Ramachandra invariants and the singular values of the modular $\Delta$-function.
-Thus, Lang (\cite{Lang} p.292) and Schertz (\cite[p.386]{Schertz}) conjectured that the simplest invariant $g_\mathfrak{f}(C_0)$ would be a primitive generator of $K_\mathfrak{f}$ over $K$ (or, over $H_K$), and Schertz gave a conditional proof (\cite[Theorems 3 and 4]{Schertz}).
+In 1964 Ramachandra \cite[Theorem 10]{Ramachandra} first constructed a primitive generator of $K_\mathfrak{f}$ over $K$ for any $\mathfrak{f}\neq\mathcal{O}_K$, however, his invariant involves overly complicated product of Siegel-Ramachandra invariants and the singular values of the modular $\Delta$-function.
+Thus, Lang \cite[p.292]{Lang} and Schertz \cite[p.386]{Schertz} conjectured that the simplest invariant $g_\mathfrak{f}(C_0)$ would be a primitive generator of $K_\mathfrak{f}$ over $K$ (or, over $H_K$), and Schertz gave a conditional proof \cite[Theorems 3 and 4]{Schertz}.

-In this paper we shall first show in $\S$\ref{sec3} that when $\mathfrak{f}=(N)$ ($N$ any integer $\geq2$), $g_{(N)}(C_0)$ generates $K_{(N)}$ over $H_K$ for almost all imaginary quadratic fields $K$ (Theorem \ref{overH}).
-And, we shall further develop a simple criterion for $g_\mathfrak{f}(C_0)$ to be a primitive generator of $K_\mathfrak{f}$ over $K$ when $\mathfrak{f}$ is a nontrivial integral ideal (Theorem \ref{overK} and Remark \ref{degree}) by adopting Schertz's idea.
-In $\S$\ref{sec4} we shall investigate some properties of the singular values of Siegel-Ramachandra invariants of conductor $2$.
+In this paper we shall first show in $\S$\ref{sec3} that when $\mathfrak{f}=(N)$ for an integer $N$ ($\geq2$), $g_\mathfrak{f}(C_0)$ generates $K_{(N)}$ over $H_K$ for almost all imaginary quadratic fields $K$ (Theorem \ref{overH}).
+We shall further develop a simple criterion for $g_\mathfrak{f}(C_0)$ to be a primitive generator of $K_\mathfrak{f}$ over $K$ when $\mathfrak{f}$ is just a nontrivial ideal of $\mathcal{O}_K$ (Theorem \ref{overK} and Remark \ref{degree}) by adopting Schertz's idea.
+In $\S$\ref{sec4} we shall investigate some properties of Siegel-Ramachandra invariants modulo $2$.

-Gauss' class number one problem for imaginary quadratic fields was first solved by Heegner (\cite{Heegner}) in 1952.
-But, there was a gap in his proof which heavily relies on the singular values of the Weber functions.
-And few years later complete proofs were found independently by Baker (\cite{Baker}) and Stark (\cite{Stark}).
-Moreover, Stark (\cite{Stark}) finally filled up the supposed gap in Heegner's proof.
-In $\S$\ref{sec5} as an application we shall introduce a new proof of the gap (Theorems \ref{generator} and \ref{classnumberone}) by using Siegel functions and Stevenhagen's explicit description of Shimura's reciprocity law (\cite[$\S$3, 6]{Stevenhagen}).
+Gauss' class number one problem for imaginary quadratic fields was first solved by Heegner \cite{Heegner} in 1952.
+There was a gap in his proof which heavily relies on the singular values of the Weber functions, however, few years later complete proofs were found independently by Baker \cite{Baker} and Stark \cite{Stark}.
+Moreover, Stark \cite{Stark} finally filled up the supposed gap in Heegner's proof.
+In $\S$\ref{sec5} as an application we shall introduce a new proof (Theorems \ref{generator} and \ref{classnumberone}) by using Siegel functions and Stevenhagen's explicit description of Shimura's reciprocity law \cite[$\S$3, 6]{Stevenhagen}.